ZenithFTC/PowerPlayTutorial/zenfinder/documentation.md

 of trajectories, but they all do the same thing - tell your robot where to go.

 #### What's a `Follower`?
-You might see the term `Follower` mentioned in Pathfinder's documentation (or source code) at some point.
+You might see the term `Follower` mentioned in Zenfinder's documentation (or source code) at some point.
 A `Follower` is an internal class used to actually follow trajectories.
 You may have also seen `GenericFollowerGenerator`, the de facto `FollowerGenerator`, responsible for creating `Follower` instances that follow `Trajectory` instances.
-Putting that in writing makes it sound way more complicated than it actually is, but just know that `Follower` is used exclusively internally by Pathfinder.
+Putting that in writing makes it sound way more complicated than it actually is, but just know that `Follower` is used exclusively internally by Zenfinder.
 You can create your own implementations of `Follower` and `FollowerGenerator` because this library is fairly modular, but there's not much of a reason to.